 This morning drive south following the Pan-American Highway through Cerro de la Muerte (Peak of Death, 11,000') and on to the Chirripó Highlands.
-Your local guide will introduce you to Talamanca’s forest and the surrounding Páramo forest which is home to the elusive Resplendent Quetzal and other cloud forest wildlife.
+Your local guide introduces you to Talamanca’s forest and the surrounding Páramo forest which is home to the elusive resplendent quetzal and other cloudforest wildlife.
 Arrive to your lodge in the quaint village of San Gerardo de Rivas at the base of the Chirripo Mountain.
 The rest of the afternoon is yours free to enjoy the area.

-Wake up early this morning to head out on a guided hike to Los Cusingos Biological Reserve, a well known area for birdwatchers and botanists.
-On your hike, you may see the Turquoise Cotinga, Ruudy Woodcreeper, Tanagers, Violaceous Trogon, Mankins, and the Pearl Kite.
+Wake up early this morning to head out on a guided hike to Los Cusingos Biological Reserve, a well-known area for birdwatchers and botanists.
+On your hike, you may see the turquoise cotinga, rudy woodcreeper, tanagers, violaceous trogon, mankins, and the pearl kite.
 Keep your eyes peeled as well for the commonly seen white-faced monkeys!

-In the afternoon, drive to the Pacific coast and arrive Hacienda Baru, a National Wildlife Refuge situated on the shores of the Pacific coast.
+In the afternoon, drive to the Pacific coast and arrive at Hacienda Baru, a National Wildlife Refuge situated on the shores of the Pacific coast.
 The refuge protects a variety of habitats, including wetlands and secondary and primary forest.
-7 kilometers of trails can be explored in the mapped out trail system, as well as an enclosed butterfly sanctuary and orchid garden.
+Seven kilometers of trails can be explored in the mapped-out trail system, as well as an enclosed butterfly sanctuary and orchid garden.
 You arrive in time for lunch at the reserve and spend an hour exploring the refuge before embarking on an adventurous canopy zip line tour through the rainforest.
-You will zip across 8 cables and take in views of the canopy from 14 platforms.
+Zip across 8 cables and take in views of the canopy from 14 platforms.
 At the end of the tour head to your hotel located on the banks of the Baru River.
 You are just a 1/2 mile from the beach and surrounded by tropical forest!

 This morning rise early to launch your kayaks at Playa Piñuelas.
-At the put-in, the bilingual guide will tell you all about the park's history and teach you important safety techniques.
+At the put-in, the bilingual guide tells you all about the park's history and teaches you important safety techniques.